• en

 Copyright: Meike Felizitas Netzbandt

-Its creator was the graphic artist Gabriel Ryl, who came from Poland.
-He designed the logo in 1990/91 for the second edition of the festival, when it was called the International Summer Stage for the first time.
-The premiere had taken place in 1990 - initiated by Wolfsburg's then head of cultural affairs, Dr. Wolfgang Guthardt.
-At that time the title was "Grenzgänge - International Festival for Music, Theater, Voice and More".
-In the year after the fall of the Berlin Wall, the overcoming of borders was the dominant theme and a fitting motto.
+Its creator was the Polish-born graphic designer Gabriel Ryl.
+He designed the logo for the second edition of the festival in 1990/91, when it was called the International Summer Stage for the first time.
+The premiere - inspired by Wolfsburg's then Head of Cultural Affairs, Dr. Wolfgang Guthardt - had taken place in 1990.
+Back then, the title was "Grenzgänge - International Festival for Music, Theater, Voice and more".
+In the year after the fall of the Berlin Wall, overcoming borders was the dominant theme and a fitting motto.

-Gabriel Ryl had studied graphic design at the Braunschweig University of Fine Arts and had not long been working for the Wolfsburg advertising agency Cebra when his design prevailed with the cultural office.
-His summer stage logo shows all the elements that are important for the venue and the festival's offerings: The roof hood and gable are unmistakably from the castle, a mask stands for theater and cabaret, and a guitar symbolizes the music program.
-And is it possible to discover an ear in the body of the guitar?
+Gabriel Ryl had studied graphic design at the Braunschweig University of Fine Arts and had not been working for the Wolfsburg advertising agency Cebra for long when his design was accepted by the cultural office.
+His summer stage logo shows all the elements that are important for the venue and the festival's offerings: The roof hood and gable are unmistakably from the castle, a mask stands for theater and cabaret and a guitar symbolizes the music programme.
+And can an ear perhaps be discovered in the body of the guitar?

-With skilled craftsmanship, Ryl succeeded in giving the motif, which was executed as a drawing and not yet on the computer, the rough look of a woodcut.
+With skilled craftsmanship, Ryl succeeded in giving the motif, which was created as a drawing and not yet executed on a computer, the rough appearance of a woodcut.
 Companions from the early years of the summer stage remember that he was very proud to be able to support this new event highlight in Wolfsburg's cultural life with his design.
 Even when the Summer Stage advertising was transferred to a larger agency in 1993, Ryl's logo was retained for many years.
 And it is still used today by the Friends of the International Summer Stage.
-With financial support and unsurpassed catering, the volunteers have contributed to the success of the atmospheric summer festival at Wolfsburg Castle since 2000.
+With financial support and unsurpassed catering, the volunteers have been contributing to the success of the atmospheric summer festival at Wolfsburg Castle since 2000.

 1980s │ Inventory no. 004466 SMW

-Pocket calculators were the first devices to bring microelectronics into contact with broad sections of the population.
+Pocket calculators were the first devices to bring the general public into contact with microelectronics.

-The TI-57 II model from the Texas Instruments company was used by Christian Sochacki in the early 1980s as a student at the Albert Schweitzer Gymnasium in Wolfsburg.
-More than ten years ago, Mr. Sochacki gave the device to the museum collection.
+The TI-57 II model from Texas Instruments was used in the early 1980s by Christian Sochacki as a pupil at Wolfsburg's Albert-Schweitzer-Gymnasium.
+Over ten years ago, Mr. Sochacki gave the device to the museum collection.

-The Heiligendorfer recalls that the range of functions of this programmable scientific-technical calculator was actually far too large for his basic mathematics course.
-But the TI-30 school calculator he had used before had a keyboard malfunction: this "quirk" often led to unintentional repeated entries, such as "222" instead of "2."
+The Heiligendorf native remembers that the range of functions of this programmable scientific and technical calculator was actually far too large for his basic mathematics course.
+However, the TI-30 school calculator he had previously used had a malfunction in the keyboard: this "quirk" often led to unintentional repeated entries, e.g. "222" instead of "2".
 Texas Instruments then took the calculators back and credited the price when buying a new TI calculator.

-Pocket calculators experienced a price decline since the early 1970s.
-Gradually, since that time, their use in school classes was allowed.
-The aforementioned TI-30 was the most widespread of the recommended models.
-It still had a rather clunky design, was powered by a 9-volt battery, and had a display of red
+Since the early 1970s, pocket calculators have experienced a drop in price.
+Gradually, their use in school lessons was also permitted from this time onwards.
+The TI-30 mentioned above was the most widely used of the recommended models.
+It still had a rather clunky design, was powered by a 9-volt battery and had a display consisting of red

-mini-LEDs with magnifying elements.
-In contrast, the museum piece TI-57 II came across as much more modern with its flat housing, power supply by two button cells and an energy-saving liquid crystal display.
-Interested students at the Albert-Schweitzer-Gymnasium also studied the programming functions in a computer workshop.
+mini LEDs with magnifying glass elements.
+In contrast, the TI-57 II museum piece was much more modern with its flat housing, power supply from two button cells and an energy-saving liquid crystal display.
+Interested pupils at the Albert-Schweitzer-Gymnasium also studied the programming functions in a computer club.

-The inventor of the pocket calculator was Jack Kilby, a physicist employed by Texas Instruments.
-His prototype pocket calculator, presented in 1967, was still the size of an encyclopedia volume.
-But it promised an application that could be used in everyday life for the integrated circuit that Kilby had previously developed.
-This combination of transistors, resistors and capacitors was the precursor to the microchip, the functional unit without which PCs, smartphones, the Internet and many things we take for granted, such as cars, airplanes and televisions, would not exist in their current form.
+The inventor of the pocket calculator was the physicist Jack Kilby, who worked at Texas Instruments: the prototype pocket calculator he presented in 1967 was still the size of an encyclopaedia volume.
+However, it promised an everyday application for the integrated circuit developed by Kilby.
+This combination of transistors, resistors and capacitors was the precursor to the microchip, the functional unit without which PCs, smartphones, the internet and many of the things we take for granted, such as cars, airplanes and televisions, would not exist in their current form.

 around 1930 │ Inventory no. 007901 SMW

-This simple steam locomotive model, which was not based on a real locomotive, was part of a "starter set" from the Bing company.
-With locomotive, coal tender, two wagons, a track oval and a transformer, the model railroad game could begin.
-The transformer was used to regulate speed and direction of travel and, most importantly, to convert the voltage of the power grid to the 18 volts of the model railroad.
-Power was supplied to the locomotive by sliding contact over the center "power rail" of the three-rail tracks.
+The simple steam locomotive model, which was not based on a real locomotive, was part of a "starter set" from the Bing company.
+With a locomotive, coal tender, two wagons, an oval of track and a transformer, the model train game could begin.
+The transformer was used to regulate the speed and direction of travel and, above all, to convert the voltage of the mains supply to the 18 volts of the model railroad.
+Power was supplied to the locomotive by means of a sliding contact via the middle "conductor rail" of the three-rail track.

-The little tin train rolls on 0 gauge (32 mm), which is about 1:45 scale.
-This makes it about twice as large as the H0 model railroad size that is most widely used today ("half-zero", 16 mm gauge, 1:87 scale).
+The small tin train runs on 0 gauge (32 mm), which corresponds to a scale of 1:45.
+This makes it about twice as large as the H0 model railroad size, which is the most widespread today ("half-zero", gauge 16 mm, scale 1:87).

-The tinplate trains of the 1920s and 1930s were not yet manufactured to the prototypical perfection possible today.
-But this is precisely what gives them their special charm.
-It almost doesn't matter that our museum pieces are no longer complete, because they have suffered a bit during play: The locomotive is missing the light bulb at the front and the original coupling, and the tender has even lost an axle...
+The tin trains of the 1920s and 1930s were not yet manufactured to the perfection possible today.
+But this is precisely what gives them their very special charm.
+So it hardly matters that our museum pieces are no longer quite complete because they have suffered somewhat during play: The locomotive is missing the light bulb on the front and the original coupling, and the tender has even lost an axle...

 A selection of brochures, leaflets and maps recalls the circumstances of traveling from the Federal Republic to the GDR and the opening of the inner-German border on November 9, 1989.

-On October 24, 1989, Wolfsburg's German-German twinning with Halberstadt was finally sealed by the approval of the city council there.
+On October 24, 1989, Wolfsburg's German-German town twinning with Halberstadt was finally sealed with the approval of the town council there.
 At that time, the cities belonged to two states with different social systems.
-They were separated by a sharply secured border, with which the GDR sealed itself off and which was almost impermeable in the east-west direction.
+They were separated by a tightly secured border, which the GDR used to seal itself off and which was almost impermeable in an east-west direction.
 Travel from the Federal Republic to the GDR was possible, but required bureaucratic effort.

-The government of Lower Saxony, for example, published numerous publications providing information about the historical background of the border, the GDR's border security installations, border crossing points and vantage points.
-The appearance of these brochures changed, but even the cover pictures made it clear that the "seam of the systems" was no normal state border.
-For example, the cover of the booklet "Zonengrenze Niedersachsen" (Lower Saxony Zone Border) - it was published in 1965, four years after the Wall was built - shows an expressive barbed wire graphic.
-The 1984 booklet "Deutschland diesseits und jenseits der Grenze" (Germany on this and the other side of the border) has a color cover photo with border posts, fences and a watchtower, taken from an apparently "safe distance" through a telephoto lens.
+The state government of Lower Saxony, for example, produced numerous publications to provide information about the historical background of the border, the GDR's border security installations, border crossing points and lookout points.
+The appearance of these brochures changed, but even the covers made it clear that the "interface between the systems" was not a normal state border.
+For example, the cover of the booklet "Zonengrenze Niedersachsen" (Lower Saxony Zone Border) - published in 1965, four years after the Wall was built - shows an expressive barbed wire graphic.
+The brochure "Deutschland diesseits und jenseits der Grenze" from 1984 has a color cover photo with border posts, fences and a watchtower, which was taken from an apparently "safe distance" through a telephoto lens.

-Starting in 1973, the GDR allowed residents of cities and districts near the border in the Federal Republic to make day trips to their border areas.
-Wolfsburg and Halberstadt were also located in the regions where "small border traffic" - admittedly only from West to East - became possible.
-With the brochure "Reisen in die DDR" (Traveling to the GDR), which was published several times, the Federal Ministry for Inner-German Relations provided information on the necessary travel documents, customs regulations and the daily minimum exchange of DM 25.00 for 25.00 GDR marks, and gave tips on behavior and samples for filling out the entry forms.
-In addition, the ministry wanted to use an attractively designed series of brochures to encourage German citizens to make excursions in the area near the GDR border: Several leaflets referred to the eastern Harz region, and of course Halberstadt and its sights were also presented in detail.
+From 1973, the GDR allowed residents of towns and districts near the border in West Germany to take day trips to areas near the border.
+Wolfsburg and Halberstadt were also located in the regions where "small border traffic" - admittedly only from West to East - was possible.
+With the brochure "Traveling to the GDR", which was published several times, the Federal Ministry for Inner-German Relations provided information about the necessary travel documents, customs regulations and the minimum daily exchange rate of DM 25.00 for 25.00 GDR marks, as well as tips on how to behave and samples for filling out the entry forms.
+The ministry also wanted to encourage German citizens to take excursions near the GDR border with an attractively designed series of brochures: Several leaflets referred to the eastern Harz Mountains, and of course Halberstadt and its sights were also presented in detail.

-The opening of the border on November 9, 1989, after the peaceful revolution in the GDR, immediately led to an enormous amount of travel in the East-West direction.
-As a service of the state government primarily for citizens of the GDR, road maps of the then still existing administrative districts of Lüneburg and Braunschweig were now published with the imprint "Gute Fahrt in Niedersachsen" ("Have a good trip in Lower Saxony").
-Up until the beginning of 1990, they went through several updated editions in quick succession, because new border crossings were always being recorded.
-Today, brown "information boards" on important roads across the state border remind people of the overcoming of the division of Germany and Europe.
+The opening of the border on November 9, 1989 after the peaceful revolution in the GDR immediately led to an enormous amount of travel in an east-west direction.
+As a service provided by the state government, primarily for citizens of the GDR, road maps of the then still existing administrative districts of Lüneburg and Braunschweig were now published with the imprint "Gute Fahrt in Niedersachsen".
+They went through several updated editions in quick succession until the beginning of 1990, as new border crossings were constantly being added.
+Today, brown "information boards" on important roads across the state border commemorate the overcoming of the division of Germany and Europe.

 Table lamp Kaiser idell 6556